uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 {: .section-header .margin-top-6 }

 Prizes range from $10,000 to $50,000 with additional prizes expected to be announced!
-We're looking for tools that into one of these categories:
+We're looking for tools that fit into one of these categories:
-- Climate, Reslience and The Natural Environment
+- Climate, Reslience and the Natural Environment
 - Society, Economy, and the Built Environment
 - Health and COVID-19

 ### What Do You Have To Do?
 {: .section-header .margin-top-6 }
-1. Create a product using the [TOP Product Development Toolkit](/product-development/toolkit/) or by participating in a [TOP or TOPx Sprint](/sprints) between January 1st, 2020 and October 18th, 2021
+1. Create a product using the [TOP Product Development Toolkit](/product-development/toolkit/) or in a [TOP or TOPx Sprint](/sprints) between January 1st, 2020 and October 18th, 2021
 2. Attend an informational session (optional)
 3. Submit your application by the deadline via email and a short submission form